 Sumboard

-Data Storytelling Techniques for Customer-Facing Analytics
+Data Storytelling Techniques for Product Dashboards

 Your customers don't want more data, they want answers.
 Here's how to turn dashboards into stories that drive decisions.

-Data Storytelling Techniques for Customer-Facing Analytics
+Data Storytelling Techniques for Product Dashboards

 The problem isn't that the data is wrong.
 It's that data without story context just sits there.